A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 This work exists because of, and in conversation with, Robert Kegan's four decades of research.

-The Course translates Kegan's constructive-developmental framework — and the broader lineage of adult-development theory extending through Jane Loevinger and Susanne Cook-Greuter — into a structured curriculum that demonstrably produces the movement Kegan's work describes.
+The Course translates Kegan's constructive-developmental framework into a structured curriculum that demonstrably produces the movement Kegan's work describes.

 An interactive question